Beyond YouTube – How to get the most out of video on social media

 Celebrities, bloggers and the mobile tech savvy generation have already been generating live interactive broadcasts to pioneer new trends, give previews and partake in general rantings in a far easier manner than uploading a video to YouTube.

 What makes these real time broadcasts hugely popular is that viewers can comment and provide feedback while events are unfolding live.

 Never one to miss out on the opportunity to experiment with new social platforms, Red Bull was an early adopter of Periscope, alongside Spotify and Mountain Dew.

-And we practice what we preach here at Holyrood Partnership, with our committed PR team also jumping on the Periscope bandwagon.
+And we practice what we preach here at Holyrood PR, with our committed PR team also jumping on the Periscope bandwagon.

 Taking the hot trend of live streaming up another notch, Blab enables a public video chat among four participants at a time – something that iPhone FaceTime users have been hankering after for years.

 It is owned by original social media platform Bebo (remember when we all had an ‘other half’?) and was only just launched in April so is still very much finding its feet.

 However, it has been termed ‘Periscope for groups of friends’ and the concept of having four people video chat simultaneously while an audience watches, comments and can request to switch places is something many people online are getting extremely excited about.

 All this said – YouTube is still the daddy when it comes to video.
 But are you getting all you can from its ever-growing functionality and features?

 The most important features that every marketer should be drooling over are the ability to measure how long viewers watch their video for, how long they stay on your website or engage with your social media accounts and whether or not you are making videos about the right subject matter.